Employee Code of Ethics Information

 - Competing with the Bank without the prior consent of the Board of Directors

 Confidential customer information should never be discussed in public places, even within the Exchange Bank’s offices.
 Staff members should be sensitive to the risk of inadvertent disclosure resulting from open doors, speakerphones, and cellular phones and when transmitting confidential information by fax or other electronic media.
-Employees shall not during or after employment use or disclose confidential information regarding employees, customers, or Bank internal information without the prior written consent of the Bank except as otherwise authorized.
-Failure to maintain such confidentiality may subject employees to the Bank’s corrective action policies up to and including termination of employment if employed or legal action if post employment.
+Staff members shall not during or after employment use or disclose confidential information regarding staff members, customers, or Bank internal information without the prior written consent of the Bank except as otherwise authorized.
+Failure to maintain such confidentiality may subject employees to the Bank’s corrective action policies up to and including termination of employment if employed or legal action if post-employment.

 Financial or other information regarding the Exchange Bank is not to be released to any outside person or organization unless it has been published in reports to shareholders, or otherwise made available to the public through authorized news releases.
 All news media inquiries must be referred to the President & CEO or the Marketing Officer of the Bank.
 Exchange Bank expects every employee to treat information concerning the Bank and its employees with the same confidentiality as information concerning customers of the Exchange Bank and to observe, with respect to the Bank, the same guidelines set forth in the section above.